Jay Craggs Bio:

 Jay Craggs currently teaches at and is the Production and Technical Operations Coordinator for UW-Whitewater.
 Duties at the University include teaching as well as technical coordination and AV system design for a wide variety of special events and concerts on campus as well as supervising student technicians.
 Jay is active in the A/V industry as a consultant, and holds the Infocom CTS (Certified Technology Specialist) certification.

-Jay's album credits for performing or engineering include Better Way, by the group Dyad (for Stoic, 2003, available here), Cloud Faktory, & Play On by the group Retrobeast (for Earth Island Records, 2003, 2005), Sophisticated Lady by Frank Mantooth, (for SeaBreeze, 1995, available here), Stain, by Living Colour, (for Epic,1993, available here), and producer and engineering credits on many regional and local artist CD projects.
-Jay's first solo album, "Land Ho" (for Stoic, 1994, available here ), featured pianist Frank Mantooth, bassist Larry Gray, trumpeter Jeff Tyzik, drummer Dave Mancini, and Jay's original music.
+Album credits for performing or engineering include Better Way, by the group Dyad (Stoic, 2003), Cloud Faktory, & Play On by the group Retrobeast (Earth Island Records, 2003, 2005), Sophisticated Lady by Frank Mantooth (SeaBreeze, 1995), Stain by Living Colour (Epic,1993), and producer and engineering credits on many regional and local artist CD projects.
+My first solo album, "Land Ho" (Stoic, 1994), featured pianist Frank Mantooth, bassist Larry Gray, trumpeter Jeff Tyzik, drummer Dave Mancini, on my original music.
+Film Credits include soundtrack audio engineering contributions to the 2010 International Emmy Award winner “The World According to Ion B", an HBO Romania documentary.

 As an educator, Jay has developed curriculum and taught college music & technology courses for Columbia College Chicago, Madison Media Institute, and UW-Whitewater.
 Craggs has presented many music and technology related clinics, lectures, and performances at colleges and secondary schools throughout the U.S., including the Grove School of Music, Guitar Institute of Technology (G.I.T.), Musicians Institute in Los Angeles., Columbia College, Full Sail School of the Recording Arts, Madison Media Institute, University of Nebraska-Omaha, UW-Platteville, UW-Whitewater, Carroll College, North Central College, NACA Conferences, various high schools, and music industry trade shows.
 He has published several guitar and technology-related magazine articles and has done technical writing for musical equipment manufacturers.